Home > Destinations > Guilin Tours > Yangshuo Tours > Upside Down Bowl Pork

 Upside Down Bowl Pork of Yangshuo Food

 Kou Rou, originally a Hakka dish, has become popular all over southern China but the Guangxi version is different and special.
-"Kou Rou" means "upside down bowl pork" and, when it is served, that is what it looks like – an upside down bowl.
+"Kou Rou" means "upside down bowl pork" and, when it is served, that is what it looks like - an upside-down bowl.
 Slices of belly pork are briefly fried then placed alternately with slices of taro side by side in a bowl, and then steamed.
 As the meat cooks, its rich flavor soaks into the taro.
 To serve, the bowl is tipped out, upside down onto a plate and the meat and taro combination retains the shape of the bowl.

 The "correct" way to eat it is to use your chopsticks to take a slice of meat and a slice of taro and then eat them together.
 It is a filling and delicious dish which can be served along with rice and other dishes at a family meal, but is also served in restaurants at every important festival or celebration, at wedding receptions and to welcome visitors that you haven't seen for a long time.